Snackmonger/aristoxenus/docs/style_guide.rst

     traditionally seen as the major version of the 'harmonic minor' scale (in our designation, however, that scale is labelled 'augmented aeolian').

-Placeholder Label
+Biseptimal scale
     C D E F G A# B

-    This scale needs a good descriptive name still...
+    Placeholder name for now...
+Named for the fact that the scale enharmonically seems to have a b7 and natural 7.

 Modes of the Heptatonic Series